 Hash#merge

-hash.merge(*others) -> hash The merge method combines a hash with one or more other hashes, returning a brand new hash.
-The original hash stays untouched.
-When the same key appears in multiple hashes, the value from the hash furthest to the right wins.
+hash.merge(*others) -> hash The merge method combines one map with one or more others, returning a brand new collection.
+The original stays untouched.
+When the same key appears in multiple arguments, the value from the one furthest to the right wins.
 You can also pass a block to control exactly what happens during conflicts.

 Signature